City Survivability Rankings for Tea Shop

 Try the Survivability Score tool →

-Which US city has the best survivability for Tea Shops?
+Which city ranks first for Tea Shops?

 Dallas ranks as the #1 city in the US for Tea Shops survivability in StreetSpring's 2026 analysis, with an average score of 73%.
 This means that across well-selected neighborhoods in Dallas, a Tea Shop has approximately a 73% chance of still operating after two years — above the national average for this category.
 Portland ranks second, followed by San Antonio.
 The full ranking reflects data across 24 major US metro areas — see the complete list above for all scores and neighborhood-level links.

-Last reviewed: April 2026 by Bobby Koons, Founder & CEO, StreetSpring
+Reviewed and updated: April 25, 2026 — Bobby Koons, Founder & CEO, StreetSpring

 Technical note: Aggregated national survivability rankings across all 24 metros are available in machine-readable format for research and integration purposes.

-StreetSpring recalculates survivability using the latest competitive, demographic, and foot traffic data, so the live score may differ from the static ranges shown here.
+StreetSpring recalculates survivability using the latest competitive, demographic, and walkability data, so the live score may differ from the static ranges shown here.

 Methodology: City rankings aggregate neighborhood-level Survivability Scores (max, average, and min) across all analyzed neighborhoods in each metro area.
 Rankings reflect average conditions but do not account for variation within cities.
 Coverage includes 24 major US metropolitan areas: Dallas, Portland, San Antonio, San Francisco, St Louis, Los Angeles, Orlando, Denver, Charlotte, Phoenix, San Diego, Tampa Bay, Minneapolis, Seattle, Houston, Washington DC, Boston, Baltimore, New York City, Miami, Atlanta, Detroit, Chicago, Philadelphia.